ktsaou/netdata/database/engine/README.md

 4. Their **maximum** value
 5. Their **anomaly rate**, i.e. the count of values that were anomalous
 6. A **timestamp**, which is the equal to the **end time** of the last point aggregated
-7. An **duration**, which is the sum of all the durations of the points aggregated, including any gaps.
+7. A **duration**, which is the sum of all the durations of the points aggregated, including any gaps.

 This design allows Netdata to accurately know the **average**, **minimum**, **maximum** and **anomaly rate** values even when using higher tiers to satisfy a query.